promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 {%summary%}{%endsummary%}

-{%warning%}
-This section of the documentation is under construction !
-{%endwarning%}

-This part of the document explains how to configure and start using XAP Repositories with Spring Data.
-While one can try to directly operate with `GigaSpace` created from the [previous section](#support) to perform read and write operations, it is generally easier to use Spring Data Repositories for the same purposes.
+This part of the document explains how to configure and using XAP Repositories with Spring Data.
+While one can try to directly operate with `GigaSpace` created from the previous section to perform read and write operations, it is generally easier to use Spring Data Repositories for the same purposes.
 This approach significantly reduces the amount of boilerplate code from your data-access layer as well as gives you more flexibility and cleaner code which is easy to read and support. `GigaSpace` will be still available with `space()` method at `XapRepository` interface.

 {%note%}
 Spring Data XAP supports all Spring Data Commons configuration features like exclude filters, standalone configuration, manual wiring, etc. For more details on how to apply them, please, refer to [Creating Repository Instances](http://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.create-instances).